The Church of Jesus Christ of Latter-day Saints in the Republic of the Congo: Stakes

-The Mindouli Branch, Ouésso Branch, and the Republic of Congo Brazzaville Mission Branch are not part of a stake or district.
-The Republic of the Congo Brazzaville Mission Branch serves individuals and families not in proximity to a church meetinghouse.
+The Ouésso 1st Branch, Ouésso 2nd Branch, Owando Branch, Oyo Branch, and the Republic of Congo Brazzaville Dispersed Members Unit are not part of a stake or district.
+The Republic of the Congo Brazzaville Dispersed Members Unit serves individuals and families not in proximity to a church meetinghouse.

 Missions

 The Republic of the Congo Brazzaville Mission boundaries is the same as the country's boundaries.

 Temples

 The Kinshasa Democratic Republic of the Congo Temple was dedicated on 14 April 2019 by Dale G. Renlund.
 While not in the Republic of the Congo, this temple is located in proximity to the stakes in the Brazzaville area.
 On April 3, 2022, church president Russell M. Nelson announced a temple will be built in Brazzaville.